 UberEATS: Deliver Food – Not People

 UberEATS is quickly expanding all over Canada and now has over one hundred restaurants in Toronto alone (including McDonald’s).
-Now operating in Calgary, Edmonton, Hamilton, Kitchener-Waterloo, London, Montreal, and Ottawa (in addition to the GTA), UberEATS has become one of Uber’s best performing niches.
-The National Post reported that in massive cities like Seoul, Taipei, and Tokyo, UberEATS was actually outpacing the original passenger-focus of the the app!
+Now operating in Calgary, Edmonton, Hamilton, Kitchener-Waterloo, London, Montreal, and Ottawa (in addition to the GTA), UberEATS has become one of Uber’s best-performing niches.
+The National Post reported that in massive cities like Seoul, Taipei, and Tokyo, UberEATS was actually outpacing the original passenger focus of the app!

 Jason Droege, VP of UberEverything, recently stated in the New York Times, “There’s a global trend towards Delivery […] As people use mobile phones more and more for everything in their lives, we’re starting to see a secular change in how people eat.”